The French Revolution (1789-99)

 Regicide (1793)

 The French Revolution rather than the moderate American Revolution set the pattern for revolutionary movements.
 The Revolution soon spun out of control.
 The Revolution abandoned its motto Liberté, Egalité, and Fraternité and great Declaration on the Rights of Man.
 Achievements like press freedom were suspended.
 Led by Robespierre, the Revolution descended into terror--the Reign of Terror.
 As would prove to be the case in the great revolutions of the 20th century, the Revolution after dispatching the nobility and other royalists turned on its own.
-Next came the moderate girondists and soon anyone could be grist for the guillotine.
-Even revolutionaries like Danton went to the guillotine.
+Robespierre not only was lopping off the heads of aristocrats, but began to target his political rivals among the revolutionaries--even within the Jacobin Club.
+The moderate girondists and soon anyone could be grist for the guillotine.
+Fellow revolutionaries like Danton went to the guillotine.
 The Constitution of 1791 was to be the permanent constitution for a new France.
 Instead France has had 11 different constitutions, two monarchies, two empires, and five republics.
 Much of this instability can be traced to Robespierre and the Reign of Terror.
 The great tragedy is that future Revolutions would make the blood letting of the Reign of Terror look inconsequential.
 The Terror ended only when Robespierre made a serious error.
-He announced to the Assembly that he had the names of more traitors and would announce them the following day.
-Had he not delayed the announcement he probably would have remained in control.
+He announced to the Assembly that he had the names of more traitors (July 26, 1794).
+He did not, however read the list, but said he would announce them the following day.
+Had he not delayed the announcement, he probably would have remained in control.
 But left a day to react, none of the delegates could be sure that they were not on his list.
-As a result, when Robespierre returned the next day, he and his colleagues were arrested before he could read his new list.
-The next day he and his colleagues attempted suicide.
-Robespierre shot himself, shattering his jaw, but failed to kill himself.
-His execution finally brought the terror to a conclusion.
+In self defense they organized a kind of coup against him.
+Joseph Fouché who had blood on his hands as well, organized Robespierre's overthrow.
+(Fouché would become Napoleon's major policeman.)
+As a result, when Robespierre returned the next day, he and his major supporters were arrested before he could read his new list.
+The following day he and his cloes colleagues attempted suicide.
+Robespierre shot himself, shattering his jaw, but survived.
+His execution finally brought the terror to a conclusion (July 28).

 Demise of the First Coalition